virtualstaticvoid/ldhdns/README.md

 docker run -it --rm --label "dns.ldh/subdomain=foo" ubuntu:20.04 /bin/bash
 ```

-Now you can access the container using a DNS name.
+Now you can access the container using a DNS name from the host.

 ```
 dig -t A foo.ldh.dns